dermatologist/dadpy/README.md

 ## About

 DADpy provides a set of functions for using the DAD dataset for machine learning and visualization.
 The package does not include the dataset.
 Academic researchers can request the DAD dataset from CIHI.
-This is an unofficial repo, and I'm not affiliated with CIHI.
+This is an unofficial repo and is not affiliated with CIHI.
 Please retain the disclaimer below in forks.

 ## Installation